kdrozd/my.tech.blog.at.hashnode/cl1167cq700kjlgnv7gt90pqt.md

 ## Keep metadata close to code

-There are a few ways to do it keeping metadata close to the main code.
+There are a few ways to do it, keeping metadata close to the main code.
 This gives a lot of convenience as code and data can be kept in the same editor and edited at the same time.
-To be honest I like this approach.
+To be honest, I like this approach.

 ### Interfaces and abstract classes